bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ```
 <!-- type: tab-end -->

-## Metafields
+## Get variant metafields

 You can query the metafields for variants.
 Only metafields that have storefront permissions are returned (i.e. permissions must be set to `write_and_sf_access` or `read_and_sf_access`).

 The example query shows how to query variant metafields for the specified variant.
 The query returns only variant metafields.
-See [Get product metafields](/...) to retrieve product metafields.
+See [Get product metafields](/api-docs/storefront/graphql/products#get-product-metafields) to retrieve product metafields.

 <!--
 type: tab